Ludovic Boi

-Ludovic Boi (born 27 March 1989) is a Mauritian-Australian footballer who plays in the Football West State League for Floreat Athena.
+Ludovic Boi (born 27 March 1989) is a Mauritian footballer who plays in the Football West State League for Subiaco AFC.

 Career

 Boi began playing football in Mauritius for Racing Club before moving with his family to Australia in 2001.

 Ludovic started out his professional career with Stirling Lions.
 After that, he signed on for the inaugural Perth Glory youth squad, featuring prominently.
 On 1 November 2009 he made his senior debut for Perth Glory as a substitute against Melbourne Victory.
 In 2010, he rejoined Stirling Lions.

+In 2012, he joined Floreat Athena, captaining them for a period of time.
+Over a decade later, he is still playing there.